Introduction

 Withdrawing funds

-Although local withdrawal charges appear to be free, can cut deep.
-Payoneer charges a currency conversion fees of 2% for and a flat fee of $1.50 for same currency withdrawal.
+Although local withdrawal charges appear to be free, they can cut deep.
+Payoneer charges a currency conversion fee of 2% for and a flat fee of $1.50 for same-currency withdrawal.
+From March 2025, Payoneer also charges a $4 flat fee for withdrawals under $400, making small, frequent withdrawals considerably more expensive.

 Here's what to look out for: